ultimaweapon/project/README.md

 ### args[name]

 A global variable contains all command arguments.
 If argument `name` does not present it will return `false` for `bool` argument or `nil` for the other type.

+### json.parse(json)

+Parse a JSON string and return a corresponding value (e.g. the result will be a table for JSON object).

 ### os.arch